 You’ll need to set aside a regular time slot for grooming a Chow Shepherd to avoid matted fur.

-17. German Shepherd Pomeranian mix
+17. Great Pyrenees German Shepherd Mix

-18. German Shepherd Akita mix
+18. Akita German Shepherd Mix

 The Akita is a large powerful breed with strong guarding tendencies.